 Section 1: Aptitude and Skills (60 minutes - 35 multiple choice questions or short answer questions).
 This section tests generic skills in problem solving, understanding argument and data analysis and inference.

 Section 2: Scientific Knowledge and Applications (30 minutes - 27 multiple choice questions or short answer questions).
-This section tests a candidate’s ability to apply scientific knowledge normally encountered in non-specialist school science and maths courses, up to and including National Curriculum Key Stage 4 higher double science (including Biology, Chemistry and Physics) and Maths.
+This section tests a candidate’s ability to apply scientific knowledge typically covered in school Science and Mathematics by the age of 16 (for example, GCSE in the UK and IGCSE internationally).

 The exam provides a demanding test of relevant intellectual skills and knowledge - as is appropriate for admissions to university courses attracting high calibre applicants.
 However, test questions will be designed so that no specific preparation beyond GCSE-level science and mathematics is necessary, ensuring that the BMAT is accessible to all potential applicants irrespective of background.